Talend/component-runtime/sample-parent/sample-features/actions-in-forms/README.md

 - The guess schema button
   - It calls a `@DiscoverSchema` service

 All those services work as expected.
-When the user check the `All services throw exception`, then all the services will throw an exception (_except `@AsyncValidation` that throws an exception when it contain `exception`_).
+When the user checks the `All services throw exception`, then all the services will throw an exception (_except `@AsyncValidation` that throws an exception when it contains `exception`_).
 So we are able to check how the error message is displayed to the users.

 ### Expected error messages: